abraia/abraia-multiple/README.md

 ![Optimized and smart cropped skater](https://github.com/abraia/abraia-python/raw/master/images/skater.jpg)

 The example takes a 10.1MB [image by Willian Was from Pexels](https://www.pexels.com/photo/f-s-flip-700948/) with a size of 4865x3321 pixels and automatically generates a 94.4kB header of 800x400 pixels, cropping, resizing, and optimizing the image to directly be used on Web.

 ## Installation

-The Abraia python client works in Windows, Mac, and Linux with Python 2 and 3 (python>=2.6.5).

-Install the API client and the CLI with a simple command:
+The Abraia python client and CLI works in Windows, Mac, and Linux with Python 3, and can be installed with a simple command:

 ```sh
 pip install -U abraia